Shaaali/identity-apps/docs/sdks/java-ee-saml.md

 ### Install the SDK

+Follow the steps given below to install SAML agent.

+#### 1. Add the relevant dependencies
-To get started, you need to enable the OIDC agent in your application's project by adding the relevant dependencies to the `pom.xml` file.
+To get started, you need to enable the SAML agent in your application's project by adding the relevant dependencies to the `pom.xml` file.

 ```xml
 <dependency>